 When you watch a movie, what’s the first thing you notice about any Hollywood actor?
 Is it the gorgeous hair, the beautiful eyes, the smooth skin, the wonderful clothes?
 If you’re a dentist, of course, the first things that catch your eye are those pearl-white teeth.
 But let’s be honest about it, those teeth didn’t just happen – there’s been a bit of teeth whitening involved.

-There’s no doubt that neither our modern lifestyles nor the ageing process are particularly kind to teeth, and they will darken and stain.
+There’s no doubt that neither our modern lifestyles nor the ageing process is particularly kind to teeth, and they will darken and stain.
 But they don’t have to stay that way – if you’re in a profession where the quality of your smile is important, there’s a procedure that you can use at home.

-The teeth whitening tray system has become very popular, and a lot of the smiles you see are as a result of this.
+The teeth whitening tray system has become very popular, and a lot of the smiles you see are a result of this.
 Here’s how it works.
 We take an impression of your upper and lower teeth and use this to make a specially designed mouthpiece.
 At home, you fill this tray with a whitening gel for two hours a day for two weeks.
 A close fit means the gel stays in good contact with your teeth.

-It’s not a one-off procedure – over time new staining will occur – but with your tray you can repeat the procedure whenever you feel your dazzling whites need a refresh.
+It’s not a one-off procedure – over time new staining will occur – but with your tray, you can repeat the procedure whenever you feel your dazzling whites need a refresh.

 We prefer this to in-chair teeth whitening techniques because it allows the use of a more gentle lower concentrate whitening gel.
-Of course the added advantage is you don’t have to pay again every time you want to refresh your smile.
+Of course, the added advantage is you don’t have to pay again every time you want to refresh your smile.

 Having discoloured teeth can lower your self-confidence.
 Teeth whitening can help you have a bright and white smile.
 Teeth whitening involves bleaching the teeth to lighten their colour.
-You can use it to improve the appearance of your discoloured teeth and improve your self confidence.
+You can use it to improve the appearance of your discoloured teeth and improve your self-confidence.

 Why Do Our Teeth Discolour?